-In August 2021, at our annual meeting of stockholders, our stockholders approved a reverse split of our common stock at a ratio of not less than 1-for-20 and not more than 1-for-4000 with our Board of Directors to have the authority to determine whether to effect a reverse split as well as the reverse split ratio.
-In addition, at the annual meeting, our stockholders approved an amendment to our certificate of incorporation pursuant to which the number of shares of common stock authorized to be issued by us can be reduced in a manner proportionate to the reverse split or to a lesser or greater degree.
-The share and per share information in this prospectus do not give effect to a contemplated reverse split of our common stock at a ratio to be within the above range to occur prior to this offering.
+On October 27, 2021, we effected a 1-for-4,000 reverse split of our outstanding common stock.
+The share and per share information in this prospectus give retroactive effect to the reverse split.
+In August 2021, at our annual meeting of stockholders, in addition to the approval of such reverse split, our stockholders approved an amendment to our certificate of incorporation pursuant to which the number of shares of common stock authorized to be issued by us can be reduced in a manner proportionate to the reverse split or to a lesser or greater degree.
+We have not yet effected a reduction in our authorized common stock but anticipate reducing the number of shares of common stock we are authorized to issue to 75,000,000 effective at the closing of this offering.